 In the Movie when Bart, Marge, Lisa, and Maggie are on the train on their way back to Springfield & the EPA are keeping track of what everyone is saying by using hidden microphones.
 Youd Expect: For Bart, Marge, and Lisa to keep quiet during the ride to Springfield.
 Instead: They run their mouths and the EPA is able to hear them!
 They get captured, and end up back in the dome.
 Way to go there, guys.

-Miracle on Evergreen Terrace: at the beggining of the episode, Bart uses the "old Indian trick" (drinking water before bed) so he can look at his presents early, he ends up accidentally burning down the christmas tree, so he buries the evidence in the garden, when he's finished burying the tree, it's 7:01 am, and the family find the tree "missing".
+Miracle on Evergreen Terrace: at the beggining of the episode, Bart uses the "old Indian trick" (drinking water before bed) so he can look at his presents early.
+He ends up accidentally burning down the Christmas tree and the presents, so he takes the evidence to the backyard and buries it the snow.
+By the time he's finished, it's 7:01 a.m., and the family finds the tree "missing".
 You'd Expect: Bart to tell them the truth.
-Instead: He generates a story about how a burgular stole the tree and all of the presents.
+It's not like he can hide what happened: someone's bound to find the tree somehow in the next few days (they do), and even if they don't, the snow will eventually melt.
+Instead: He generates a story about how a burglar stole the tree and all of the presents.
 Way to go, Bart, ultimately making the whole town think that your family scammed them later in the episode.